Dr F. Cerchiaro (Francesco)

 Assistant professor - Radboud Social Cultural Research

-I hold a PhD in Social Sciences (2013) from the University of Padua, Italy.
-Before joining Radboud University in January 2023, I worked at the Centre for Sociological Research (CeSO) at KU Leuven between 2018 and 2022.
+He holds a PhD in Social Sciences (2013) from the University of Padua, Italy.
+Before joining Radboud University in 2023, he worked at CeSO–KU Leuven between 2018 and 2022.